Electric, Gas & Water savings. Made simple.

 This is why when your energy contract is due to finish, you need to cancel it within your notice period otherwise your energy supplier is within their rights to automatically sign you up to a new contract and new, usually higher rates.
 The new contract you end up with will not be good value for money or a competitive tariff, and you’ll be stuck with it for at least one year.

-Letter of Authorisation
+Letter of Authority

-MPAN
+MPAN numbers

-MPRN
+MPRN numbers

-Notice period
+Notice periods

 This varies between 60 to 90 days depending on which provider you are tied to, but it’s useful to know if you plan on switching.

-For expert advice in comparing and choosing the right business energy contract, speak to the Exchange Utility team today by filling the form on this page.
+For expert advice in comparing and choosing the right business energy contract, speak to the Exchange Utility team today by filling out the form on this page.